-- plication form should be submitted along with the registration fee of INR (Rupees

-) by crossed Postal Order/ Bank Draft in favour of Andrew Yule & Company Ltd.
+This application form should be submitted along with the registration fee of INR ...
+(Rupees) by crossed Postal Order/ Bank Draft in favour of Andrew Yule & Company Ltd.

-1) Date of Advertisement for Registration :
+- 1) Date of Advertisement for Registration :

-2) Name of the Firm in Full:
+- 2) Name of the Firm in Full:

-3) Address of the Firm :
+- 3) Address of the Firm

-a) Registered Office
+- a) Registered Office

-b) Head Office
+- b) Head Office

-c) Branches
+- c) Branches

-d) Workshop/ Godown
+- d) Workshop/ Godown

-e) Depot
+- e) Depot

-4) Telephone/Telegram/Fax No./E-mail :
+- 4) Telephone/Telegram/Fax No./E-mail :

-a) Registered Office
+- a) Registered Office

-b) Head Office
+- b) Head Office

-c) Branches
+- c) Branches

-d) Workshop
+- d) Workshop

-e) Depot
+- e) Depot

-5) Status of the Organisation :
+- 5) Status of the Organisation

-6) Whether individual/firm/others (if others, please specify)
+- 6) Whether individual/firm/others (if others, please specify)

-7) Item for which empanelment is sought :
+- 7) Item for which empanelment is sought :

-8) Banker's Name:
+- 8) Banker's Name :

-a) Name of the Branch
+- a) Name of the Branch

-b) Address of the Branch
+- b) Address of the Branch

-c) Account Number
+- c) Account Number

-Confidential Report of financial position will be requested for by AY & Co.
+Note : Confidential Report of financial position will be requested for by AY & Co.
 Ltd. from the Bankers.

-9) Trade Licence No. : (Please attach a Xerox copy)

-10) Factory Licence No. : (Not applicable here)

-11) Whether registered as an SSI Unit. : If yes, Registration No.
+- 9) Trade Licence No. : (Please attach a Xerox copy) - 10) Factory Licence No. : (Not applicable here) - 11) Whether registered as an SSI Unit. : If yes, Registration No.

-attach a Xerox copy)
+(Please attach a Xerox copy)

-12) Sales Tax Registration No. :
+- 12) Sales Tax Registration No.

-a) Central
+- a) Central

-b) State
+- b) State

-e attach a Xerox copy of Registration Certificate)
+- (Please attach a Xerox copy of Registration Certificate)

-13) I.T.
+- 13) I.T.
 Permanent Account No.

-14) Photo copies of current I.T. & Tax : clearance Certificates are to be attached
+- 14) Photo copies of current I.T. & Tax : clearance Certificates are to be attached

-15) Whether the applicant is already empaneled: in this enterprise.
+- 15) Whether the applicant is already empaneled: in this enterprise.
 If so, the details are to be furnished

-the types of jobs executed, etc. i.e.
+stating the types of jobs executed, etc. i.e.

-(a) Description of the job (b) Year
+- (a) Description of the job (b) Year - (c) Amount & (d) Authorised by

-16) Whether the applicant is empaneled with any : other Public Sector Undertaking/ other reputed
+16) Whether the applicant is empaneled with any : other Public Sector Undertaking/ other reputed manufacturers.

-manufa acturers.

-If so, th ne details are to be furnished
+If so, the details are to be furnished

-17) Financial Capacity (Year) :
+- 17) Financial Capacity (Year)

-a) Fixed Capital
+- a) Fixed Capital

-b) Working Capital
+- b) Working Capital

 (copies of Balance Sheet & Profit & Loss A/c for last 3 years should be attached)

-18) Technical capacity :

-(i) Tools & Equipment list (to be attached)

-(ii) Manufacturing Capacity: (to be quantified)

-19) Manpower on Rolls :
+- 18) Technical capacity - (i) Tools & Equipment list (to be attached) - (ii) Manufacturing Capacity: (to be quantified) - 19) Manpower on Rolls :

-Total M lanpower in Roll
+Total Manpower in Roll

-a) Skilled workers
+- a) Skilled workers

-b) Unskilled workers
+- b) Unskilled workers

-c) Others
+- c) Others

-d) Supervisors
+- d) Supervisors

-e) Engineers
+- e) Engineers

-20) Name & Residential address of : Partners/ Directors/ Proprietors,

-as the o case may be
+20) Name & Residential address of : Partners/ Directors/ Proprietors, as the case may be

 21) Whether any Govt.
-Servant(s) or : dismissed Employee(s) of Andrew Yule
+Servant(s) or : dismissed Employee(s) of Andrew Yule of suppliers by the Enterprise or Undertaking / any other Enterprise or Undertaking in the past

 & Co.
-L td./ any other Govt.
+Ltd./ any other Govt.
 Undertaking is in employment under the applicant

-22) Whether the applicant or any of its Partners/ Directors has been banned or removed from the
+22) Whether the applicant or any of its Partners/ Directors has been banned or removed from the approved list

-approv ed list

-of supp oliers by the Enterprise or Undertaking / any other Enterprise or Undertaking in the past

-I/ We hereby certify that the particulars furnished by me/ us above are true to the best of my/ our

-knowle edge and belief and misrepresentations of facts will render me/ us liable to any action as may be d fit by Andrew Yule & Co.
-Ltd. Unit/ Division have the sole discretion to reject or accept my / our
+I/ We hereby certify that the particulars furnished by me/ us above are true to the best of my/ our knowledge and belief and misrepresentations of facts will render me/ us liable to any action as may be deemed fit by Andrew Yule & Co.
+Ltd. Unit/ Division have the sole discretion to reject or accept my / our candidature for empanelment.

-ature for empanelment.
+Place :

-Place : (Signature of the Applicant) Office Stamp/Seal
+(Signature of the Applicant) Office Stamp/Seal

 Date :